SoftInstigate/restheart-website/docs/index.md

 RESTHeart is dual licensed under the open source [GNU AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) and the business friendly [RESTHeart Commercial License](/editions).

 RESTHeart is written in Java and is build on top of the [Undertow](http://undertow.io) high performance, non-blocking HTTP server.

-We created RESTHeart because:

- 1. All modern applications require a common set of basic REST APIs;
- 2. Many recurrent non-functional requirements, like authentication and authorization, HTTP protocol support, etc... can be solved once for all;
- 3. We were tired of configuring and maintaining complicated application servers.

 The founding ideas around RESTHeart are: